Skip to main content

 Check individual validations based on your requirements:

-// Block signup
+// Block the signup

 }